Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Abstract

 \section{Abstract}

 State-of-the-art models based on nuclear Density Functional Theory are successful in the description of nuclei throughout the whole nuclear chart.
 Among them, some differences arise regarding their accuracy.
 For a given nuclear model, this depends on the procedure adopted to determine the parameters, and, at the same time, new experimental findings constantly challenge theory.
-In the present work, we present a Bayesian inference study aimed at assessing the performance of the Skyrme Energy Density Functional.
+In the present work, we present a Bayesian inference study aimed at assessing the performance of the Skyrme Energy Density Functionals.
 For the sake of simplicity and clarity, we restrict to spherical, double-magic nuclei, giving equal emphasis to ground-state and dynamical properties.
-Our basic constraints are: i) masses and charge radii, which are known to be very sensitive to the saturation energy and density; ii) spin-orbit splittings, which are associated with the spin-orbit parameter(s); iii) the electric dipole polarizability and parity-violating asymmetry, which are associated with the density dependence of the symmetry energy; iv) the excitation energy of the Isoscalar Giant Monopole Resonance, to constrain the nuclear matter incompressibility; v) the energy-weighted sum rule of the Isovector Giant Dipole Resonance, to account for the isovector effective mass; and vi) the excitation energy of the Isoscalar Quadrupole Resonance, that is related to the isoscalar effective mass.
-In this way, we test the Skyrme ansatz in a statistically meaningful way, by determining the posterior distributions of the parameters as well as their correlation, and discussing a possible strategy for future developments.
+Our basic constraints are: i) masses and charge radii, which are known to be very sensitive to the saturation energy and density; ii) spin-orbit splittings, which are associated with the spin-orbit parameter(s); iii) the electric dipole polarizability and parity-violating asymmetry, which are associated with the density dependence of the symmetry energy; iv) the excitation energy of the Isoscalar Giant Monopole Resonance, to constrain the nuclear matter incompressibility; v) the energy-weighted sum rule of the Isovector Giant Dipole Resonance, to account for the isovector effective mass; and vi) the excitation energy of the Isoscalar Quadrupole Resonance, which is related to the isoscalar effective mass.
+In this way, we test the Skyrme ansatz in a statistically meaningful way, by determining the posterior distributions of the parameters as well as their correlation and discussing a possible strategy for future developments.
+We are then able to test the Skyrme ansatz in a statistically meaningful way, by determining the posterior distributions of the parameters.
+In particular, we have found probability distributions in line with published results with the only exceptions of the symmetry energy at saturation $J$ and its slope $L$, whose distributions favor lower values than commonly reported.
+Using our method, we have also been able to discuss the correlations among parameters and observables.
+Finally, we discuss in this manuscript a few possible future developments.